 Box Three (creation) is about building the future.
 It requires big picture thinking, imagination and of course, fast execution skills.
 Elon Musk, Satya Nadella and Jeff Bezos are all Box Three thinkers.
 The best way to use three-box thinking is to make it an active part of your culture and live by it on a daily basis.

-Click here to find out more about Terence Mauri and his speaking topics.
-To check Terence’s availability for your event or conference, don’t hesitate to call our office on 02031377353 or email us on email@example.com.
+Click here to find out more about Terence Mauri and his speaking topics, or check Terence’s availability for your event or conference, give us a call on 0203 1377 353 or email us at email@example.com.